amandalau131/ford-foundation-project/README.md

 Most of the database schema tables derive from the Ford Foundation dataset.
 However, the code for the dim_date table is taken from [this Medium article](https://medium.com/@duffn/creating-a-date-dimension-table-in-postgresql-af3f8e2941ac).

 ## SQL: PostgreSQL
 PostgreSQL was utilized and the queries were directly ran in PgAdmin 4, the management tool for PostgreSQL.
+The queries aim to bring insight on how well the foundation's committments align with its mission of funding *individuals, institutions, and innovative ideas [world wide] that are at the front lines of social change around the world in areas of civil rights, education, arts and culture, human rights, poverty reduction and urban development*.

 ## Data Visualization: Power BI
 Power BI was used to connect to the PostgreSQL database and utilized to create visual analysis on the queries.
-Final presentation are dashboards showing the grants made by the Ford Foundation from a historical perspective and from a current outlook.
-The visualizations aim to bring insight on how well the foundation's committments align with its mission of funding *individuals, institutions, and innovative ideas [world wide] that are at the front lines of social change around the world in areas of civil rights, education, arts and culture, human rights, poverty reduction and urban development*.
+Final presentation are dashboards showing the grants made by the Ford Foundation from a historical perspective and from a current outlook with drill-down information that utilizes slicing/filtering.